-- 1. Unpack and assemble the Challenge S server (described in the CHALLENGE S Server Owner's Guide). - 2.
-Attach a system console to the server using the cables provided.
-The system console can be a character (ASCII) terminal, an IBM compatible computer, a Macintosh computer, or another workstation. - 3.
-Configure the server so that you can access it over your local network with a World Wide Web browser (such as NetscapeTM). - 4.
+- 1. Unpack and assemble the server (described in the server owner's guide). - 2.
+If this is server does not have a graphics monitor directly attached to it, you can attach a system console to the server using serial cables.
+The system console can be a character (ASCII) terminal, an IBM compatible computer, a Macintosh computer, or another workstation.
+(If the server does have a graphics monitor, refer to "Using WebFORCE Internet Gateway From Your Web Browser" on page 22.) - 3.
+Configure the server so that you can access it over your local network with a World Wide Web browser (such as Netscape^M). - 4.
 Use the Web browser to configure the server to connect to the Internet.

-Checking the Parts of the WebFORCE Internet Gateway Shipment
+Parts of a WebFORCE Internet Gateway